Indicia-Team/indicia-docs/introduction/faqs.rst

 Which versions of Drupal does Indicia integrate with?
 -----------------------------------------------------

-At the time of writing (November 2012), the Indicia integration module is available for Drupal 6 and work is currently in progress on the Drupal 7 version, which will be released this winter.
+At the time of writing (April 2021), the Indicia integration module is available for Drupal 7 and 8 and a Drupal 9 version is being tested.

 Can Indicia use a MySQL database?
 ---------------------------------